-Bristol will provide an equipment operator that will support field activities on an as-needed basis.
-It is expected that the equipment operator will aid with the demolition of larger structures.
+Bristol will provide an equipment operator that will support field activities on an asneeded basis.
+It is expected that the equipment operator will aid with the excavation and containerization of contaminated soil.
 The equipment operator will also move heavy equipment and shipping containers around the site as required.
-An additional duty of the equipment operator will be to maintain the curtain burner so that it is efficiently utilized.